sci-oer/oo-course-wiki/java/usingLibraries.md

 - Single classes may be imported:
 `import java.util.ArrayList;
 `
-- Whole packages can be imported:
-`import java.util.*;`
+- Whole packages can be imported `import java.util.*;` but that is not considered to be best practice as it obscures the information about what classes are used by the importing code.

 The `import` statement tells javac which classes and packages the program we are writing relies on.
 `import java.util.Date;`
 `import java.util.Random;`

-You can just use the fully qualified names directly in the code if you don’t use an import statement.
+You can use the fully qualified names directly in the code if you don’t use an import statement.

 i.e. `java.util.Random myVar = new java.util.Random();`